pranjalpokharel7/pranjalpokharel7.github.io/content/about-resume/about.md

 ---
-title: "About Me"
+title: 'About Me'
-date: 2021-02-13T18:31:06+05:45
 draft: false
-description: "Hi there!"
+description: 'Hi there!'
 ---

 **Name:** Pranjal Pokharel

 **Short Bio:**
 As of now, I am a 4th Year Bachelor in Computer Engineering Student (BCT) studying in Pulchowk Campus, IOE, Nepal.
 Social links are at the footer of this page.
 You can contact me by email/discord DM.

 **Email:** pranjalpokharel007@gmail.com, 075bct061.pranjal@pcampus.edu.np\
 **Discord:** ppok24#9422\
 \
 **Quotes To Live By:**

-- "The most important thing is to try and inspire people so that they can be great in whatever they want to do." - *Kobe*
+- "The most important thing is to try and inspire people so that they can be great in whatever they want to do." - _Kobe_
 - "You can't beat me.
-I'm prepared to die." - *Israel Adesanya, 5th Round vs. Kelvin Gastelum, UFC 236*
+I'm prepared to die." - _Israel Adesanya, 5th Round vs. Kelvin Gastelum, UFC 236_

 **Dedicated:**